 Today I have written two articles of a couple of thousand words apiece, optimised them both to within a few points of my competition in four hours.
 I probably need to spend another hour or so on this content to make it properly competitive.

-Last year, the same output would have taken at least a couple of days and even then I would have no real idea of how my article compared with specific competition.
+Last year, the same output would have taken at least a couple of days and even then I would have no real idea of how my article compared against the competition.

 Integration with Jarvis

-I also use the AI powered copywriting tool, Jarvis.
-If I’m working in Jarvis I can set up my content editor from Surfer in the same screen, working just as it does here, in real time.
+I also use the AI-powered copywriting tool, Jarvis.
+If I’m working in Jarvis I can set up my content editor from Surfer on the same screen, working just as it does here, in real-time.

-This converts a top drawer copywriting tool into a truly formidable addition to the SEO armoury.
-You’ll need clients to justify the expense, but in terms of quality of output and results, it is a no brainer if you’re an SEO.
+This converts a top drawer copywriting tool into a truly formidable addition to the SEO armory.
+You’ll need clients to justify the expense, but in terms of quality of output and results, it is a no-brainer if you’re an SEO.

 One word of warning – this integration doesn’t work in Safari, for reasons I’ve been unable to fathom so far.
 It does work in Chrome though.
 Here’s the proof!